How To Successfully Manage Your Former Peers

 According to research conducted through Pepperdine’s Graziadio School of Business, there are some things you can (and should do) to gain your new teams trust:

-• Take initiative to find creative solutions for complex problems
+• Secondly, take initiative to find creative solutions for complex problems.

-• Follow through on goals & strive for consistency and transparency
+• Furthermore, follow through on goals and strive for consistency and transparency.

 • Communicate clear lines of workflow and process